databubs/Cyclists_2023/README.md

 The data used for this analysis was provided by Cyclistic and consists of trip records from Google Data Analytics Professional Certificate course.
 The data was preprocessed to remove any missing values and ensure consistency in formatting.
 Filling missing values, removed duplicates, and reformatting;alining using R stuidio.

-# CLeaning Proccess
+# Cleaning Proccess
 To sum up my results, I have found a few concern and how I solved them.

-1. rider_id ✔️
-This row corresponds to each rider based on their ID which also means this is the primary key.
-It contains exactly 16 characters no nulls or missing values could be found.

-2. rideable_type: ✔️
+1.  rideable_type: ✔️
 the data contains 3 types of bikes: classic, docked, and electric bikes; however, as specified by the data collection team, ‘docked bike’ is the old name for ‘classic bike’.
 So we must change any occurrence of ‘docked bike’ to ‘classic bike’ in R Studio.

-Code In R:

 >library(dplyr)